gtag('event', 'click', { 'event_category': 'PDF Download' });

 I was asked to be a trustee shortly after the marathon.
 The board is made up of people from different backgrounds personally and in business.
 As a ‘patient’ I can give a unique view on what it’s like to be someone who benefits from our work.
 Together we make sure the funds and decisions made are the best for the charity.
 Our aim is for CLDF to be around for many years to come.

-I have just had my third anniversary of my transplant followed quickly by my birthday.
-In the last three years, despite the pandemic, we managed to go on holiday to Greece as a family.
-We have moved from London to Hampshire and have taken advantage of living close to the beach and managed to sneak in some after school trips there when the weather was hot.
-On the anniversary we went into London and watched a musical as a family and stayed in a hotel for the weekend.
-It was such a treat and was the perfect way to celebrate being well and healthy.
+A few years ago, we moved from London to Hampshire and are lucky to live close to the beach which means we can sneak in some after school trips there when the weather’s good.
+We do enjoy going back to London for a treat though, as well as family holidays at home and abroad.
 The ability to have these adventures and experiences is a gift that I believe I owe to my donor, my family and to myself and I feel lucky every day to be able to do it.

 Georgina today with husband Mark